tasmanwebsolutions/htaccess_for_codeigniter/readme.md

 <b>Pull Request</b>

-<p>You are more than welcome to create a pull request <a href="https://github.com/riwakawebsitedesigns/htaccess_for_codeigniter/pulls" target="_blank">Pull Request</a> If you come across any more htacces examples that might be a good idea to have.</p>
+<p>You are more than welcome to create a pull request <a href="https://github.com/riwakawebsitedesigns/htaccess_for_codeigniter/pulls" target="_blank">Pull Request</a> If you come across any more htacces examples that might be a good idea to have.
+If you feel the read me file needs to be updated or improved you can make a pull request also.</p>